 PERC experiences reduced risk in energy availability, because it obtains most of its electricity requirement from its own renewable energy operations.
-This results in reduced GHG emission and air pollution from power generation.

-Among PERC's power plants, MGPP consumes the most electricity for its operational needs (94.72% of PERC's total kWh consumption).
+Among PERC's power plants, MGPP consumes the most electricity for its operational needs.
 This is mainly due to the 24/7 operations of this baseload geothermal power plant.
 PERC has no formal program yet in reducing energy consumption across the Company.
 However, PERC implements practical means to save on consumption.
 Air-conditioning units are maintained at 24°C and run for only nine (9) hours in the staff's quarters and for eight (8) hours in office/logistics offices.
 Signs and reminders to conserve electricity are also installed around the office premises.
 During lunch break, a 1.5 hour lights-off is also observed daily.
 Energy management trainings for employees are also conducted to raise awareness on energy conservation and to help in establishing systems and processes to improve energy efficiency and usage.